Integrating CAT for Complexity ~ 24 September 2025

 • help attendees understand how an attuned, responsive and effective community service can reduce out-of-area placements and local hospital admissions

-Who is it for?
+Who was it for?

-This event is relevant for:
+This event was relevant for:

 • CAT practitioners and CAT psychotherapists